Transient acantholytic dermatosis

 - Cutaneous candidiasis – May present with pustules in areas where there has been prolonged occlusion.

 - Seborrheic dermatitis – Sebaceous distribution, scaly plaques.

 - Pityriasis rosea – Herald patch with papules and plaques arranged along the skin fold lines.

 - Scabies – Look for burrows in characteristic locations, such as the finger web spaces and wrists.

-- Darier disease – Seborrheic distribution with associated nail changes and lifelong as well as family history.
+- Darier disease – Seborrheic distribution with associated nail changes; lifelong as well as family history.

-- Hailey-Hailey disease – Affects intertriginous areas of the skin, lifelong and family history.
+- Hailey-Hailey disease – Affects intertriginous areas of the skin; lifelong as well as family history.

 - Arthropod assault